devmaxup/mobile-photo-capturing/README.md

 # mobile-photo-capturing

-Run `php -S localhost:8081` and open http://localhost:8081 at your browser
+Run `npm start` and open http://localhost:8081 at your browser